Stephen Mayne is running for the Harvey Norman board at the AGM on November 27. Here is a summary of the issues.

 Stephen Mayne is running for the AFIC board.
 Here is a summary of the issues at hand.

-Stephen Mayne has participated in more public company board elections than anyone - including the various professional directors.
-Here is a brief summary of his complete public company tilt record - ranked from best to worst in each year.
+Stephen Mayne has participated in 50 public company board elections, which is more than anyone else, including the various professional directors.
+Here is a brief summary of his complete public company tilt record as it rolled out chronologically.

 Stephen Mayne has participated in more contested elections than any other Australian.
 Here is a brief summary of his complete record in contested elections across the public company and political space.

 Here are links to PDFs of key documents and materials in the Menzies campaign.